pedrovsiqueira/get-pictures-app-react/README.md

-# Speed Typing Game - React
+# Get Pictures App - React

 ## About The Project
-This game was built to practice Javascript and React.
+This app is a basic E-Commerce example to buy photos.
+It was built to practice Javascript and React.

 ![Desktop views](public/screenshot.png)